aaronuurman/import-users-kata/README.md

 > This is a refactoring kata 🔧

-The kata consists on reading, parsing & print data from different sources (csv & network).
+The kata consists of reading, parsing & print data from different sources (csv & network).

 ---

-A colleague from your company created a simple script that read users, unfortunately that person left the company a few months ago, and you need to change the functionality, but you find out the current code gets more and more tangled over the time.
+A colleague from your company created a simple script that reads users, unfortunately that person left the company a few months ago, and you need to change the functionality, but you find out the current code gets more and more tangled over the time.
 You talked to your boss, and he decided to give you time to improve it.

-The current code is very basic but no-one feels comfortable or want to modify it.
+The current code is very basic but no one feels comfortable or wants to modify it.

 - Improve the current code, but maintaining the original behaviour
 - Split logic into different functions/classes if necessary